Tyson3101/Redirect-Blocker/README.md

 - Open Chrome and go to `chrome://extensions`,
 - Enable "Developer mode",
 - Click "Load unpacked extension",
-- Select the `extension` folder from this repo.
+- Select the downloaded folder.

 ## How to turn it on?